matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 This is the strategic mindset that prevents future overburden.
 An evolutionary architecture is one designed to change.
 Instead of a brittle plan, it is a system protected by automated guardrails called _Fitness Functions_; a suite of tests that continuously verify critical architectural characteristics like performance, security, or module dependencies.

 This is the modern, automated, and living implementation of what we used to call "Non-Functional Requirements".
 Instead of a requirement being a forgotten line in a document, it becomes an active, automated guardrail that prevents systemic debt from accumulating.
 This allows the system to evolve safely and independently, creating an environment where small, safe changes are always possible.
-This allows the system to evolve safely and independently.
-It creates an environment where small, safe changes are always possible.

 ## The Anti-Patterns